-So I searched the internet, read many forums and really look for the best advice I could find about the pipes.
-This post is where I gathered all the ideas and tips I could fine and tell you what really worked for me.
+So I searched the internet, read many forums, and really look for the best advice I could find about the pipes.
+This post is where I gathered all the ideas and tips I could find and tell you what really worked for me.

 What Really Works to Quiet Your ATV

-Lets get to the point.
-The only thing I could see that works the best and has the best longevity was to simply buy an ATV exhaust silencer (Amazon Link Ad).
+Let’s get to the point.
+The only thing I could see that works the best and has the best longevity was to simply buy an ATV exhaust silencer.

 Every ATV is a bit different so the amount it can remove the noise will differ but it is quite noticeable if you ask me.
 I find it worth it since I don’t get that look from the neighbors anymore.